 Media Pro by Phase One is a standalone image organization app but doesn’t include the image processing features of Capture One (see above).
 Windows and Mac.

 These apps focus on processing RAW files, giving you control over how the image looks.

 ACDSee Pro 9 focuses on image processing and doesn’t include the image management options of ACDSee Ultimate 9 (see above).
 Windows only for this version, but there’s a different version, ACDSee Mac Pro 3, for Mac.

 ON1 Photo RAW.
-ON1 are probably best known for their effects plugins, but they’ve now launched their own RAW processing software.
+ON1 were initially best known for their effects plugins, but they now have their own RAW processing software.
 It works as a standalone app or as a plugin for Lightroom or Photoshop.
 It doesn’t use a catalog, instead focusing only on RAW processing and image editing.
 They’ve also thrown in a bunch of their effects as an integrated part of the app.
 Windows and Mac.

 Affinity Photo.
 This relative newcomer has been making a lot of waves in a short period of time and offers some power workflow and editing tools in a slick package.
 It was originally Mac only, but they’ve now added a Windows version.

 LightZone is open source and works on Windows, Mac, and Linux.

 Darktable is open source and works on Mac and Linux (but not Windows).